Combating Prescription Drug Abuse and Diversion

 While NASPER, a grant program to fund the creation of state prescription drug monitoring programs (PDMPs), passed in 2005, it was not until 2009 that funds were approved to support the program.
 While the majority of states now have a PDMP, most became operational only in the past couple years.
 Unfortunately, only a handful of PDMPs are real-time and few are readily available at the point of care as part of a prescriber's workflow.
 The NASPER Reauthorization and full appropriation offer an opportunity to make a strong commitment to combating prescription drug abuse and diversion.

-The AMA developed a free 12-hour Pain Management CME Program online in 2003, revised in 2007 and again in 2010.
+The AMA developed a 12-hour Pain Management CME Program online in 2003, revised in 2007 and again in 2010.
 To date, approximately 155,000 CME certificates have been issued for the online version of this program, and 65,000 for the print version, with an additional 26,000 certificates issued to non-physicians, primarily physician assistants.
-This course is undergoing revision and will be offered again for credit in Spring 2013.

-Through September 2014, the AMA is scheduled to develop and release 12 webinars on topics related to responsible opioid prescribing as part of the collaborative for the Prescriber Clinical Support System for Opioid Therapies led by the American Academy of Addiction Psychiatry and joined by the American Dental Association, American Medical Association, American Osteopathic Academy of Addiction Medicine, American Psychiatric Association, American Society for Pain Management Nursing, and the International Nurses Society on Addictions.
+Through July 2014, the AMA is scheduled to develop and release 12 webinars on topics related to responsible opioid prescribing as part of the collaborative for the Prescriber Clinical Support System for Opioid Therapies led by the American Academy of Addiction Psychiatry and joined by the American Dental Association, American Medical Association, American Osteopathic Academy of Addiction Medicine, American Psychiatric Association, American Society for Pain Management Nursing, and the International Nurses Society on Addictions.
 Webinars that have already been offered by the AMA and other partners are archived.

 Other education activities include: